Lost-Outpost/sovngarde/GAMEPLAY.md

 Septimus includes quality-of-life improvements to streamline your playing experience, featuring:

-- [Better Third Person Selection](https://www.nexusmods.com/skyrimspecialedition/mods/64339) - Rewrites Skyrim's crosshair selection to work more like true 3rd person RPGs - no more spending 5 minutes picking up tiny gold coins from the ground!

-- [Canis Hysteria - The Werewolf Diseas](https://www.nexusmods.com/skyrimspecialedition/mods/52397) - Adds a new contractible lycanthrope disease
+- [Canis Hysteria - The Werewolf Disease](https://www.nexusmods.com/skyrimspecialedition/mods/52397) - Adds a new contractible lycanthrope disease

 - [Configurable Commentary Rate Slider](https://www.nexusmods.com/skyrimspecialedition/mods/38670) - A simple SkyUI configuration menu to control the frequency of idle dialogue from followers and other NPCs in the world

-- [Convenient Dialogue UI](https://www.nexusmods.com/skyrimspecialedition/mods/57943) - Better dialogue controls, number keys to select topics, and more topics displayed

 - [Forget Spell](https://www.nexusmods.com/skyrimspecialedition/mods/51125) - Too many spells cluttering your magic menu?
 Now you can forget them, directly from the menu!